 \section{Methodology}

-In this section, we provide a brief description of the methodology for obtaining conditional density forecasts of the target variable under standard economic dynamics and stressed scenarios of the underlying factors.
-The section is structured in three parts.
-First, we discuss the factor structures involved in our specifications: DFM and ML-DFM with and without overlapping blocks.
-Second, we explain two methods for estimating the asymptotic multidimensional distribution of the estimated factors, assuming that idiosyncratic components are either cross-sectionally uncorrelated or weakly correlated.
-Third, we describe the procedure for obtaining full-density forecasts for the target variable under both stressed and non-stressed scenarios using FA-QRs.
+In this section, we provide a brief description of the methodology for extracting underlying factors and obtaining conditional density forecasts of the target variable under standard economic dynamics and stressed scenarios of the underlying factors.
+First, we discuss the factor structures involved in the DFMs and MLDFMs (with and without overlapping blocks), and describe the asymptotic distribution of the PC estimated factors, assuming that idiosyncratic components are either cross-sectionally uncorrelated or weakly correlated.
+Second, we describe how to obtain forecasts of the density of the target variable under both stressed and non-stressed scenarios using FA-QRs.

-\subsection{Dynamic Factor Model (DFM)}
+\subsection{Dynamic factor model (DFM)}

 The DFM has been extensively studied in the literature to reduce the dimensionality of large sets of variables by assuming that they can be represented by a relatively small number of common underlying factors; see, for example, \cite{Stock2002b,Stock2002a}, \cite{Bai2003InferentialDimensions}, and \cite{Bai2013}.
-Consider \( X_t=(x_{1t},...,x_{Nt})' \), the \( N \times 1 \) vector of weakly stationary variables at time \( t=1,...,T \).
+Consider \( \mathbf{X}_t=(x_{1t},...,x_{Nt})^\top \), the \( N \times 1 \) vector of weakly stationary variables observed at time \( t=1,...,T \).
 The DFM is given by